Connect with a certified trainer for free

 When to see a doctor

-If you have strained your thigh muscle, you should stop play immediately.
-Consult with your doctor on a treatment and rehabilitation plan so your injured muscles can heal properly and you can get back to your normal activities.
+If you have strained your thigh muscles, you should stop playing immediately.
+Consult your doctor on a treatment and rehabilitation plan so your injured muscles can heal properly, and you can return to your normal activities.
 Your doctor will ask questions about your injury and overall medical history.
 A physical examination will check for signs of injury, like swelling and bruising.
 Your doctor may check your range of movement by bending or straightening your knee and hip.
-He or she may order an imaging test (like an x-ray) to check for fractures, and occasionally, an MRI may be used to confirm the diagnosis.
+He or she may order an imaging test (like an X-ray) to check for fractures; occasionally, an MRI may be used to confirm the diagnosis of a thigh muscle pull.

 Non-operative treatment